richabh456/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 Python can easily be used for small, large, online and offline projects.
 The best options for utilizing Python are web development, simple scripting and data analysis.
 Below are a few examples of what Python will let you do:

+Advantages of python:
+The main python advantages are that it is easy to read and learn ,it is easier to write a program in python than in any other programming language,we can gain the possibility to think clearly while coding.

 ##### Web Development:
 You can use Python to create web applications on many levels of complexity.
 There are many excellent Python web frameworks, including <a href='https://trypyramid.com/' target='_blank' rel='nofollow'>Pyramid</a>, <a href='https://www.djangoproject.com/' target='_blank' rel='nofollow'>Django</a> and <a href='http://flask.pocoo.org/' target='_blank' rel='nofollow'>Flask</a>, to name a few.